ds58/Panilla/README.md

 Panilla (the name) is a combination of the word Packet and Vanilla (as in Vanilla Minecraft).

 ## Overview
-Panilla is a plugin for CraftBukkit based Minecraft servers (Craftbukkit, Spigot, Paper, etc) to prevent abusive NBT and potentially harmful packets.
+Panilla is a plugin for CraftBukkit based Minecraft servers (CraftBukkit, Spigot, Paper, etc) to prevent abusive NBT and potentially harmful packets.

 With this plugin, you will be able to prevent: